What Is Gigabit LTE? Exploring a Steppingstone to 5G Speeds

 For the largest of enterprises, Gigabit LTE can handle the large amount of data those companies need.
 It is the groundwork for 5G networks, and as Alphr notes, is “technology with a future and a clear, predictable upgrade path.”

-Along with the LM960A18 LTE Cat 18 data card, Telit provides a host of cellular broadband products for your gateways, routers, network appliances and cellular SD-WAN applications for enterprise, commercial and public safety applications.
+Along with the LM960A18 LTE Cat 18 data card, we provide a host of cellular broadband products for your gateways, routers, network appliances and cellular SD-WAN applications for enterprise, commercial and public safety applications.

-Find out which mobile broadband modules can boost your project’s performance today.
+Find out which modules can boost your project’s performance today.